openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 Knowledge Prerequisites
 **************************

-To use Devstack, you should meeting the following knowledge requirements.
+To use Devstack, you should meet the following knowledge requirements.

 * Understand basic terminal usage.
 If you are using a Mac computer, see `Introduction to the Mac OS X Command Line`_.
 If you are using a Windows